peteri/Invaders/README.md

 - Shield destruction by the aliens is on an 8x8 character matrix so is sometimes a bit worse than the arcade game.
 Potentially fixable with a lot of code and hacking not worth it for the few frames the user can see.
 - Explosion graphics when the users base is destroyed are a not a pixel perfect match, where the explosion of the aliens bullet overlaps the player explosion sprite.
 The two sprites exist together for a bit too long.
 After the explosions are removed the result is correct.
+- Bug when the bottom row invades where the invaders drawn are wrong type.

 ## STM8 invaders